GNU-Ymir/Documentations/README.md

 - zlib1g >= 1:1.2.0
 - libgc-dev >= 1:7.4.2

-If one of them is not installed, you will get an error, that can be resolved by launching the command :
+If one of them is not installed, you will get an error, that can be resolved by running the following command :
 ```bash
 sudo apt --fix-broken install
 ```